Pivot-RP Profiles: Profile Search Tips

-- Pivot supports Boolean searching in the Profile area.
+- Pivot-RP supports Boolean searching in the Profile area.

 AND - Shows results in which all search terms or phrases occur within the same faculty profile.
 Example: Entering 'rat AND brainstem' into the search field returns results with both the term 'rat' and the term 'brainstem'.